Carrot History - Carrots in the Second World War

 It was reported to the Ministry of Food in 1941 that "There had been a marked improvement in the general character of the diet.
 There will be a natural tendency for people to eat fewer carrots unless the publicity campaign is carried out with considerable effort.
-Fortunately a strong appeal can be made to the public to eat carrots as a heathful food."
+Fortunately a strong appeal can be made to the public to eat carrots as a healthful food."

 The Ministry also explored the possibility of manufacturing carrot powder and a carrot spread, similar to margarine, as ways of effectively using the surplus.
 Breakfast Food and Powder - it was claimed by the manufacturer, Sun-o-Like Co Ltd, that one pound of the product contained the equivalent of one pound of carrots and the corresponding carotene content.
-After exploring many options the conclusion was that any surplus remaining after increased public consumption would be passed over to the Ministry of Agriculture as raw roots for the feeing of livestock.
+After exploring many options the conclusion was that any surplus remaining after increased public consumption would be passed over to the Ministry of Agriculture as raw roots for the feeding of livestock.

-Here are some more ingenious uses for the surplus of carrots:
+Here are some more contemporary ingenious uses for the surplus of carrots:

 In 1943, the Ministry of Food discussed the options for using carotene obtained from carrots in "Vitaminised chocolate", which would help with the surplus of carrots prevailing at that time. (correspondence extract late1943)

 An early suggestion for the manufacture of carrot juice was also a suggestion which was not pursued.
 The Ministry's official response was that "Carrot juice is of relatively low vitamin value (!) and when concentrated to a syrup has no greater food value than that of the sugar it contains".
 Subsequently the question of juice was back on the agenda, following information on what the US was doing in that area (November 1941):